ankziety/silicon-child/README.md

-# AI-Infant
+# AI-Infant 🤖🧠

-Minimal, long-running research agent that ingests data, records provenance, learns incrementally, and reports progress.
+A sophisticated, long-running research agent that combines **adaptive reasoning**, **continuous learning**, and **vision-based web automation** to conduct intelligent research.
+The system ingests data from the web, records complete provenance, learns incrementally from its experiences, and provides comprehensive research reports.

+## Core Philosophy

+AI-Infant implements the concept of **"emergent curiosity"** - like how the human brain develops specialized neurons (e.g., the "Jennifer Aniston neuron") through natural learning experiences.
+The system doesn't have pre-programmed research topics but develops its own interests organically through research experiences.

 ## Quick Start